Genovese crime family Springfield faction: Current history (2010s to present)

 On October 29, 2018, infamous Boston gangster Whitey Bulger was transferred from the Federal Transfer Center in Oklahoma City to United States Penitentiary, Hazelton, in West Virginia.
 At 8:20 a.m. on October 30, the 89-year-old Bulger was found unresponsive in the prison.
 Bulger was in a wheelchair and had been beaten to death by multiple inmates armed with a sock-wrapped padlock and a shiv.
 His eyes had nearly been gouged out and his tongue almost cut off.
 This was the third homicide at the prison in a 40-day span.

 Correctional officers had warned Congress just days before the most recent Hazelton death that facilities were being dangerously understaffed.
 Fotios Geas was the primary suspect in orchestrating the killing of Bulger.
 In August 2022, he, along with Paul DeCologero and Sean McKinnon, were indicted on first degree murder charges.
 In September 2023, Geas was transferred to ADX Florence.
 The trial was scheduled for December 2024.
 In May 2024, the trio made an undisclosed plea deal with the U.S. attorney's office in the Northern District of West Virginia.

-In April, 2024, Ralph Santaniello and his father Amedeo Santaniello seized power leading a mutiny to reclaim the regime back from Albert "The Animal" Calvanese at the Society of Our Lady of Mount Carmel Social Club by force.
+In April 2024, Ralph Santaniello and his father Amedeo Santaniello seized power leading a mutiny to reclaim the crew back from Albert "The Animal" Calvanese at the Society of Our Lady of Mount Carmel Social Club by force.
 Calvanese had filed a police protection order to keep the Santaniellos from stepping foot on the property.

-Santaniellos's men changed the locks and evicted the Calvanese camp from the Our Lady of Mt.
+Santaniellos' men changed the locks and evicted the Calvanese camp from the Our Lady of Mt.
 Carmel club in Springfield's South End.
 Gerry Daniele, a member of the faction, called a meeting of the club's roster of due payers and called a vote to allow a changeover of club administration and the Santaniellos to be let back in as members; the Santaniellos were unanimously voted back into the club's ranks.

+In late 2025, Eugene "Rooster" Onofrio was promoted to captain operating in Connecticut and overseeing the Springfield, Massachusetts faction.
+Onofrio continues to rely on Ralph and Amedeo Santaniello to run the daily operations in Springfield.
+In 2024, longtime West Springfield mobster Frank "Frankie Pugs" Pugliano helped the Genovese family end territory tension after Gambino mobster, recently-made soldier Carmine "Carm the Barber" Manzi, also based in Springfield, began expanding rackets into the Hartford area of Connecticut.